“Whole year we waiting, and we anticipating…..#WaitingontheStage”

-Every time someone ask me “What band are you playing with?”
+Every time someone asks me “What band are you playing with?”
 I legit have to laugh and be like “is there any other?”
-Despite complaints and other costume issues surrounding Myst this was where the vibes were, so yes I played with them.
+Despite complaints and costume issues surrounding Myst this is where the vibes naturally is, so yes I played with them.
 This was their tenth year and my second with them; this year’s theme was inTENse – Transcendence.

 Monday mas is a bit different from the official costume parade on Tuesday, not only the routes but the outfits as well.
-Usually there’s an outfit given to masqueraders to wear on that day, but ladies normally take this as their moment to showcase their own creativity.
+Usually, there’s an outfit given to masqueraders to be worn on that day, but ladies normally take this as their moment to showcase their own creativity.
 So at least half the band *including myself* would be dressed in totally different outfits of their own choice.

 We ready for the road – MAS TIME